-- Establish inter-agency project delivery teams responsible for coordinating and expediting environmental review and permitting for CCS projects in California across state, federal, local, and tribal governments. - Coordinate with the Governor's Office and Legislators to: - o Develop and introduce an enabling legislative package that establishes: (i) at least one CO2 storage site capable of sequestering at least 5 Mt CO2 per year by 2028; (ii) a new public authority to design, build and operate the storage hub(s); and (iii) clarifies pore-space ownership and other subsurface regulations that support other storage projects. - o Identify a funding source that supports the capital outlay of the CO2 storage hub project.
-This could include a combination of state and federal funds. - CARB Fund research evaluating the CDR potential of biochar and consider developing into a biochar protocol for adoption under the LCFS or cap-and-trade.
+- !
+Establish inter-agency project delivery teams responsible for coordinating and expediting environmental review and permitting for carbon capture & storage (CCS) projects in California across state, federal, local, and tribal governments. - !
+Coordinate with the Governor's Office and Legislators to: - o Develop and introduce an enabling legislative package that establishes: (i) at least one CO_2 storage site capable of sequestering at least 5 Mt CO_2 per year by